eeandy79/povalab/src/pages/blog/2021-08-23-mpeg-2-transport-stream-timestamp-part-1.md

 * the local time difference receiving first and second packet is 15
 * the PCR time difference receiving first and second packet is 10
+* i.e. set-top clock have advanced by 15 clock unit but upstream only advance by 10 clock unit as represented by the PCR difference

-As a result, the set-top should be able to sense upstream is running slower and reduce the local clock frequency to match the upstream.
+That means the set-top's local clock is running faster than encoder.
+In order to match upstream clock frequency, the set-top have to reduce the local clock frequency accordingly.